mlherd/donttouchyourface/README.md

     -  https://github.com/mlherd/darknet/tree/python36_wrapper
     - In order to detect touches, I used rectangle overlap algorithm to check if a hand overlaps with a face.

-Good Luck and stay sterilized!
+Good luck and stay sterilized!